rahulpatidar0191/DSvsK8/dockerswarmVSk8.md

 **Swarm**: There is simple installation with Docker, and instances are typically consistent across operating systems.

 **Kubernetes**: Manual installation can differ for each operating system.
 No installation is required for managed offerings from cloud providers.
-- Setting up you own cluster is complex, Option 1 using kubeadm, it'll take care of most things Option 1) set up your own cluster : set up your own cluster
+- Setting up you own cluster is complex.
+Options:
+  1. Using kubeadm, it'll take care of most things Option
+  2. Set up your own cluster

-#### 2. Availability and scaling:
+#### 2. GUI
-**Swarm**: Docker Swarm provides high availability as you can easily duplicate the microservices in Docker Swarm.
-Moreover, Docker Swarm has a faster deployment time.
-On the other hand, it doesn’t provide automatic scaling.
-**Kubernetes**: Kubernetes is by nature highly available, fault tolerant, and **self-healing**.
-It also provides automatic scaling and can replace faulty pods if required.
+ **Swarm**: does not have a built-in dashboard.
+You need to integrate Docker Swarm with a third-party tool to get a GUI.
+Some of the most popular options are Portainer, Dockstation, Swarmpit, and Shipyard.

+**Kubernetes**: Provides built-in dashboards via the Web UI, allowing a convenient way to control clusters and view statuses.

 #### 3. Load balancing:
+Docker Swarm offers automatic load balancing, while Kubernetes does not.
+However, it is easy to integrate load balancing through third-party tools in Kubernetes.
-**Swarm**: Comes with internal load balancers.
-**Kubernetes**: Discovery of services is enabled through a single DNS name.
-Kubernetes has access to container applications through an IP address or HTTP route.
+**Swarm**: Comes with internal load balancers and offers automatic load balancing **Kubernetes**: Services are made discoverable through a single DNS name.
+Kubernetes accesses container applications through an IP address or HTTP route.

 #### 4. Monitoring:
-**Swarm**: Docker Swarm supports monitoring only through third-party applications.
-There are no in-built monitoring mechanisms.
-**Kubernetes**: In contrast, Kubernetes has built-in monitoring and supports integration with third-party monitoring tools.
+**Kubernetes** offers built-in logging and monitoring..
+Vanilla K8s monitors app performance on two levels:
+    - By inspecting individual services, pods, and containers.
+    - By observing the behavior of an entire cluster.
+As a K8s monitoring best practice, you should add a third-party tool to improve event-based monitoring.
+Here are some options:
+    - ElasticSearch/Kibana.
+    - InfluxDB.
+    - Grafana.
+    - Sysdig.

+**Swarm** has basic server log and event tools from Docker, but these do not offer anything remotely close to K8s monitoring.
+You will likely need a third-party extension or app (InfluxDB, Grafana, cAdvisor, etc.) to meet monitoring needs.

+#### 5. Scaling:
+Both K8s and Docker Swarm enable a user to quickly scale infrastructure up or down depending on current needs.

+**Swarm**: Requires users to perform scaling manually (via Docker Compose YAML templates).
+However, the platform is faster in deploying containers than what K8s can offer as there's no complex framework slowing scaling down.
+**Kubernetes**: Has a feature for automated scaling that can self-adjust based on current traffic.
+K8s supports auto-scaling on both:
+    - The cluster level (via Cluster Autoscaling).
+    - The pod level (via Horizontal Pod Autoscaler).

-#### 5. Security:
+#### 6. Security:
 **Swarm**: Docker Swarm relies on transport layer security (TLS) to carry out security and access control-related tasks.

 **Kubernetes**: Kubernetes supports multiple security protocols such as RBAC, SSL/TLS, secrets management, policies, and so on.

+Ref:
+1. K8s on dropping Docker as a container runtime https://acloudguru.com/blog/engineering/kubernetes-is-deprecating-docker-what-you-need-to-know
+2. Docker Swarm VS K8s https://phoenixnap.com/blog/kubernetes-vs-docker-swarm